arcuo/BHLM_package/README.md

 [![forthebadge](https://forthebadge.com/images/badges/for-you.svg)](https://forthebadge.com) [![forthebadge](https://forthebadge.com/images/badges/gluten-free.svg)](https://forthebadge.com)

-Bachelor project 2018 by Benjamin Zachariae.
+Bachelor project 2018 prototype by Benjamin Zachariae.

 Bayesian Meta Analysis using a heirarchical linear model with package.

 Includes methods for plotting and preprocessing data.
 Documentation included with the package.

+The package is still under development!

 See [article](Article/Zachariae%20B%20-%20Bayesian%20Hierarchical%20Latent%20Mixture%20model%20for%20meta-analysis.pdf) for a demonstration of the package.